Annual Education Report - CAHS

 Dear Parents and Community Members:

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2023-2024 educational progress for Carman-Ainsworth High School.
+We are pleased to present the Annual Education Report (AER) which provides key information on the 2024 -2025 educational progress for Carman-Ainsworth High School.
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability, and teacher quality.
 If you have any questions about the AER, please contact Charles LaClear for assistance.

-For the 2023-2024 school year, schools were identified using definitions and labels as required in the Every Student Succeeds Act (ESSA).
-A Targeted Support and Improvement (TSI) school is one that has at least one underperforming student subgroup.
-An Additional Targeted Support (ATS) school is one that has a student subgroup performing at the same level as the lowest 5% of all schools in the state.
-A Comprehensive Support and Improvement (CSI) school is one whose performance is in the lowest 5% of all schools in the state or has a graduation rate at or below 67%.
+For the 2024 to 2025 school year, schools were identified using definitions and labels required in Every Student Succeeds Act (ESSA).
+A Targeted Support and Improvement school is one that has at least one underperforming student subgroup.
+An Additional Targeted Support school is one that has a student subgroup performing at the same level as the lowest 5% of all schools in the state.
+A Comprehensive Support and Improvement school is one whose performance is in the lowest 5 percent of all schools in the state or has a graduation rate at or below 67%.
 Some schools are not identified with any of these labels.
-In these cases, no label is given.
-During the 2023-2024 school year we were labeled as a Targeted Support and Improvement school, as we have one subgroup of our student population that underperformed.
-It is our goal to ensure that ALL of our students demonstrate proficiency and growth on all state assessments.
+In those cases, no label is given.
+During the 2024 to 2025 school year, our school Has Not Been Given One of These Labels.

-Carman-Ainsworth High School is the only traditional high school within the Carman-Ainsworth Community Schools.
-Students within our district boundaries do not need to apply or be selected to attend Carman-Ainsworth High School.
-We do participate in the district’s School of Choice program and all policies of the State School Aid Act are followed.
+Carman-Ainsworth High School is the only traditional high school within Carman-Ainsworth Community Schools.
+Students residing within district boundaries do not need to apply or be selected to attend.
+We participate in the district School of Choice program and follow all policies of the State School Aid Act.

 Nationally normed exams like the Scholastic Aptitude Test (SAT) and Northwest Evaluation Association (NWEA) can yield valuable information to guide instruction.
-Juniors taking the SAT in the spring of2024 had a mean total score of 857, Evidence Based Reading and Writing (ERW) score of 436 and Math score of 421.
-On the NWEA, in math, from Spring 2023-Spring 2024, 69% of freshmen, 71% of sophomores and 73% of juniors met projected growth.
-In reading, 51% of freshman, 42% of sophomores and 505 of juniors met projected growth for the same period.
+Juniors taking the SAT in the spring of 2025 had a mean total score of 883, which is a 3% increase from the previous year.
+Their Evidence Based Reading and Writing (ERW) score of 438 and Math score of 401.
+On the NWEA, in math, from Spring 2024-Spring 2025, 44% of freshmen, 49% of sophomores and 47% of juniors met projected growth.
+In reading, 51% of freshman, 60% of sophomores and 60% of juniors met projected growth for the same period.

 Dual enrollment (DE) opportunities abound at Carman-Ainsworth High School.
-In 2023-2024 we had 56 (roughly 5.8%) students enrolled in postsecondary courses.
-In total 868 college credits were earned by Carman-Ainsworth High School students.
-Another 64 (6.7%) students took advantage of the college equivalent courses taught by our own highly qualified teachers.
-We proudly offer Advanced Placement courses in Language, Literature, Calculus, United States History, World History, Psychology, and we alternate Biology and Chemistry every other year.
-In the 2024-2025 school year, we added African-American Studies.
-Twenty six students elected to take thirty Advanced Placement exams in spring 2024 and 18 of those tests received a score of "3" or higher, the threshold that many colleges award credit.
+In 2024-2025 we had 50 students (6.0%) enrolled in postsecondary courses.
+In total 732 college credits were earned by Carman-Ainsworth High School students.
+An additional 81 students (9%) took advantage of college equivalent courses taught by our own highly qualified teachers.
+We proudly offer AP African American Studies, AP English Literature, AP English Language, AP United States History, AP World History, AP Chemistry.
+Thirty students elected to take thirty-six Advanced Placement exams in spring 2025 and 17 of those tests received a score of “3” or higher, the threshold that many colleges award credit.

 Carman-Ainsworth High School has always taken academics very seriously.
 Areas of concern and focus for Carman-Ainsworth High School deal specifically with English Language Arts and Math.
 Math continues to be an area where we struggle.
 We have been making steady increases in math by focusing on Algebra I support structures, offering a Block Algebra I class while continuing to offer Algebra IIA and Algebra IIB for upperclassmen.
 We also offer a Math Lab elective for a semester of math support and almost all students receive individualized support and practice through ALEKS.
 Data shows that while many of our students are still below the national average in math as measured by NWEA, a very high percentage of students are making their yearly growth in math.
 We also have adopted new math curriculum materials and math teachers have worked to align those materials with selected priority standards for each course.